Payroll Processing Services - When To Use Them

 - Determine FICA taxes on wages at 7.65 percent (and you must watch highly-paid employees to be sure their Social Security withholding is capped at the maximum for the year)

 And that is just for starters.
 Even for one employee, the process of determining withholding amounts can be time-consuming.

 Payment and reporting of payroll taxes (federal and state, withholding, FICA taxes, unemployment and workers compensation, and individual state payroll options) can be intimidating.

-And a missed deadline for either payment or reporting can cost you money in fines and penalties.
+A missed deadline for either payment or reporting can cost you money in fines and penalties.